 Here’s a look at what’s inside our kitchen cabinets, and why we chose what we did.

-Starting on the left side of the kitchenette, we have a flip open cubby that holds our stove when it’s not in use.
+Starting on the left side of the van kitchenette, we have a flip open cubby that holds our stove when it’s not in use.
 We chose the Origo 3000 2-burner Alcohol Stove (since discontinued) rather than your typical propane stove.

 Even though everyone seems to have propane stoves in their vans, we were kinda freaked out by the remote possibility of explosion and carbon monoxide filling our small living space.
 We know that propane is perfectly safe if you set it up correctly, but we wanted to rule out suffocation and violent death as much as possible :-).

 After much research, we saw the Origo 3000 alcohol stove recommended on The Vanual.
 No, it doesn’t run off of tequila and cheap beer.
-It runs off of denatured alcohol, which you can buy by the gallon at almost any hardware store, Walmart or REI.
+It runs off of denatured alcohol, which you used to be able to buy by the gallon at almost any hardware store, Walmart or REI.
+However, now due to law changes this fuel is almost impossible to find and this great little stove has been discontinued (no, you can’t have ours!
+We’ll still fight over this thing!).

 The stove is super simple to use.
 There’s a reservoir under each burner that you fill with alcohol.
 To light it, you turn the burner knob to open the lid above the reservoir and stick a lighter in.
 It’s completely non-pressurized, so there’s no risk of explosion.